Formula One regulations: Chassis

 An F1 car can be no more than 200 cm wide and 95 cm tall.
 Though there is no maximum length, other rules set indirect limits on these dimensions, and nearly every aspect of the car carries size regulations; consequently the various cars tend to be very close to the same size.
-The car and driver must together weigh at least 740 kg.
+The car and driver must together weigh at least 800 kg as of 2025.

 The car must only have four wheels mounted externally of the body work with only the front 2 steered and only the back 2 driven.
-There are minimum distances allowed between the wheels and the rear and front body work.
+The maximum distance allowed between the front and rear wheels (the wheelbase) is 360 cm.

 The main chassis contains a "safety cell" which includes the cockpit, a structure designed to reduce impact directly in front of the cockpit, and the fuel cell directly behind the cockpit.
 Additionally, the car must contain roll structures behind and ahead of the driver.
 The driver must be able to enter and exit the cockpit without any adjustments other than removing the steering wheel.

 There are also mandatory crash test standards.
 There is a 30 mph head-on impact into a steel barrier; "average deceleration must not exceed 25g", with a maximum 60g for a minimum 3 milliseconds, with no damage to the chassis beyond the nose section.
 The same chassis must then sustain a rear impact from a sled travelling at 30 mph, with no damage in front of the rear axle.
 The roll hoop is not permitted to crush beyond 50 mm, and structural failure is only permitted in the top 100 mm of the body.
 Side impacts by a 780 kg object at 10 m/s must be decelerated at less than 20g, and absorb no less than 15% and no more than 35% of the total energy; 80 kN can not be exceeded more than 3 milliseconds.
 The steering wheel must survive the impact of an 8 kg 165 mm-diameter object at 7 m/s with no deformation of the wheel or damage to the quick-release mechanism.